sparkfun/SparkFun_u-blox_UBX_HLA/README.md

   * You can add two instances of the analyzer to monitor both channels simultaneously.
 * Add NAV-POSECEF and NAV-POSLLH.
 * Add M8 vs. M6 module selection.
+* Includes support for ```I2C_ADDRESS_SETTING```
+  * Only messages to/from the selected I2C Address are decoded.
+* Includes support for the u-blox register layout in I2C transfers:
+  * The decoder will skip over the two Bytes-Available bytes returned from Registers 0xFD and 0xFE.
+  * This prevents accidental decoding of 0xB5, '$' or 0xD3 as the start of UBX/NMEA/RTCM data.

 Contributed by [@maehw](https://github.com/maehw) :